A resume’s mission: grab the reader’s attention in a flash, like 10 seconds! To pull this off, sprinkle in some

-Important Note: resume scanning technology is becoming more prevalent given the high amount of applicants.
-Employers and recruiters view keywords as terms that represent critical job attributes.
-So, employers choose keywords that’d best define their perfect employee.
+Important Note: Resume scanning technology is becoming more prevalent given the high amount of applicants.
+Employers and recruiters view keywords as terms, which represent critical job attributes.
+They scan resumes for keywords, which best define their perfect employee.

 Example of a killer engineering resume excerpt

 Before we dive into our list of engineering resume buzzwords, let’s go over a resume excerpt.
 The following is an example of what not to write:

 Did an elaborate design connecting an existing substational substation to new transmission lines.
 The work included a lot of research to come up with a reliable single connected power system, with coordination made with other disciplines of engineering.
 Coordination included ensuring the power system would meet all local and national codes.

-Designed, analyzed, coordinated the electrical interconnection of 100MVA 230kV:12kV XXX substation and 230kV transmission lines from XXX Switchyard.
+Designed, analyzed, and coordinated the electrical interconnection of 100MVA 230kV:12kV XXX substation and 230kV transmission lines from XXX Switchyard.

-Also, anyone who does engineering design would better know your role from version #2.
-They’d know the complexity of your work, and what’s involved.
+Also, anyone in your industry would know your role from reading version #2.
+This includes the level of complexity and the nuances of the design.
 For example, in the first version, it reads,

 Coordination included ensuring the new power system would meet all local and national codes.